Years of Experience

 Certifications and Degrees

-The highest-paying skill in this position seems to be Order Inventory; individuals who report it as part of the repertoire have a median income of $14.75 per hour.
-Customer Service is considered a run-of-the-mill skill; a fair number of Fry's Food and Drug Stores' people use it regularly.
-Employees also tend to know Retail, Cash Handling, and Retail Pharmacy.
+The highest-paying skill to have in this role seems to be Order Inventory; employees claiming this as part of the toolbox earn a median of about $14.92 per hour.
+Customer Service is a popular skill among Fry's Food and Drug Stores workers, with a strong majority of those surveyed reporting using it on the job.
+Some other standard skills here are Retail, Cash Handling, and Retail Pharmacy.

 Benefits and Perks